 Most activists believe that prohibition is not the solution, as it just drives buyers and sellers underground.
 The solution possibly lies in introducing drinks with mild alcohol content.
 And since drinking is not only a cultural problem, it will lead to a fatal disease, Alcoholism, it needs to be addressed urgently.
-But even though we are proud of our high literacy rate, the truth is that, most of the population in Kerala do not know of this fact.
+But even though we are proud of our high literacy rate, the truth is that, most of the population in Kerala are not aware this fact.
 So, proper advocacy about the true nature and consequences of Alcohol consumption - which may lead to alcoholism, a deadly disease - needed to be initiated urgently.
-People must be made aware of the havoc that alcohol can wreak on their lives.
+People must be made aware of the havoc that alcohol can create in their lives.

-It is this mission the Punarjani Charitable Trust for De-addiction and Rehabilitation has embarked on through its limited resources, since the last 10 years.
+It is this mission that Punarjani Charitable Trust for De-addiction and Rehabilitation has been embarked on through its limited resources, since the last 10 years.

-He is now the HOD of the Department of Philosophy, Sree Kerala Varma College, Thrissur.
+He retired as the HOD of Philosophy from, Sree Kerala Varma College, Thrissur.
 Dr Johns himself was an addict, who after many trials and failures, came back to life from the boozy world of liquors.
 "Punarjani" is a Trust registered under the Indian Trusts Act 1882 (Act II of 1982) and its Registered Office is situated now at Killanoor Village, Poomala P. O., Thrissur, in Kerala.
-The main object of our Trust is to establish and run institutions for de-addiction treatment and institutions that are rehabilitation-oriented.
+The main objective of our Trust is to establish and run institutions for de-addiction treatment and institutions that are rehabilitation-oriented.
 Other objectives include awareness campaigns through all media, to render financial and other sorts of assistance to persons who are victims of alcohol and other toxic substances and to make them de-addicted persons through awareness programs and through motivation and personal assistance, and also the physical, mental and spiritual development of socially backward persons.

 All through his academic life, he was accustomed to drinking.
-He began his career as a lecturer in the department of Philosophy at Sree Kerala Varma College, Trissur.
-As a lecturer, he tried to change the ways of life and with that intention he got married.
-Her name is Raji, she was a teacher at a High School at Kottakkal, they wished to start a new life together.
-But unfortunately they both met with an accident after 2 weeks of their marriage and she lost one kidney, spleen, a portion of the liver and suffered many other internal and external injuries.
+He began his career as a lecturer in the department of Philosophy, at Sree Kerala Varma College, Thrissur.
+As a lecturer, he tried to change the ways of his life and with that intention he got married.
+Her name is Raji, she was a teacher at a High School at Kottakkal, and they wished to start a new life together.
+But unfortunately they both met with an accident after 2 weeks of their marriage and she lost one of her kidney, spleen, and a portion of the liver and suffered many other internal and external injuries.
 The same was the condition of Dr. Johns, who was admitted at Medical Trust Hospital, Ernakulam due to head injuries.
 They were compelled to undergo treatment for more than 6 months.
 But soon he lost his job which was a temporary one and likely to be made permanent.
-This was not expected.
-The reason was that, the person on leave - a research scholar who wished to pursue research abroad, and who relinquished that project for personal reasons - canceled the long leave rejoined for duty.
+That was not expected.
+The reason was that, the person on leave - a research scholar who wished to pursue research abroad, and who relinquished that project for personal reasons - cancelled the long leave and rejoined for duty.

-His knowledge about the minds of alcoholics, his personal experiences as an alcoholic, his knowledge about the basic psychological principles, psychological problems, and its solutions etc. contributed in the experiments conducted by him to form a practically-effective, different way and methods for the recovery of alcoholics from their disease.
+His knowledge about the minds of alcoholics, his personal experiences as an alcoholic, and his knowledge about the basic psychological principles, psychological problems, and its solutions etc. contributed in the experiments conducted by him to form a practically-effective and different approach for the recovery of alcoholics from their disease.

 Many psychological methods are used at "Punarjani".
-But no medicine is used in Punarjani.
-It may become the model for a new generation of De-Addiction Centers in Kerala.
-The concept of "Wounded Healer" which Dr Johns practiced in the "Punarjani" and the tapering method of lessening the quantity of drinking day by day, to overcome the withdrawal problems, the different method of Counseling Without Limits of Time and Space, the de-sensitization programs, follow-up techniques etc. are unique to "Punarjani".
-The dedication of his co workers and the beautiful location of the center at the bank of a small Dam reservoir also contributes to the high rate of recovery through "Punarjani".
+But no medicine is used.
+It may become the model for a new generation of De-Addiction Center in Kerala.
+The concept of "Wounded Healer" which Dr Johns practiced in the "Punarjani" and the tapering method of lessening the quantity of drinking day by day, to overcome the withdrawal problems, the different method of Counseling Without Limit of Time and Space, the de-sensitization programs, follow-up techniques etc. are unique to "Punarjani".
+The dedication of his co workers and the beautiful location of the center at the bank of a small Dam reservoir also contribute to the high rate of recovery through "Punarjani".

 Sharing as a method of treatment technique is used in "Punarjani".
 By sharing, the patient can ventilate their depressed feelings and emotions.
 The feelings of helplessness, worthlessness, rejection, marginalization, etc. will be reduced and even can be eliminated from the minds of patients through these.
 By the same process of open and voluntary sharing of thoughts, experiences, and hopes, among the inmates of "Punarjani", we impart future hopes and expectations, energy and confidence, and the will to overcome the obstacles to fight against the disease of Alcoholism.

-All we have here is a communal living together, which enable the patients to learn from the life experience, losses, hopes, achievements, and expectations of other Alcoholics, which give a proper insight about the bad effects of Alcoholism.
-Among the Alcoholics, there will not be any sort of difference due to religion, wealth, and education.
+All we have here is a communal living together, which enable the patients to learn from the life experiences, losses, hopes, achievements, and expectations of other Alcoholics, which will give a proper insight about the bad effects of Alcoholism.
+Among the Alcoholics, there will not be many sort of difference due to religion, wealth, and education.
 They will interact with all the family members of other patients.
 Thus a new friendship and relationship will begin at "Punarjani".

 Live Show is a psychological technique applied in "Punarjani" to make the Alcoholics to understand themselves.
 It is a self realization for each Alcoholic.
 It is an effective method used here at "Punarjani" to show the bad impact of Alcohol upon the patient and his family.
 After allowing the new patient to consume Alcohol, from the hands of old patients who are undergoing the recovery course, all patients will get the chance to observe the absurdities performed by the new patient.
 That will be a shocking experience to them.
 The suffering of their family members also will act as an eye opener.
 The pathetic condition of an addict and his aggrieved family could be realized by the addict himself through this method.